Earlier Francis Marion Symposium 2008-2012

 Christine Swager: “A Vicious Militia: This is Southern Hospitality?”
 “How the Revolutionary War was won in the backcountry.”
 (Chris concludes)

-Bryan Brown & Ricky Roberts: “Every Insult and Indignity: the Life, Genius and Legacy of Major Patrick Ferguson” Explore of the Rifle, the Man and the Legend with Ferguson rifle demo (Bryan & Ricky conclude with a demo)
+Bryan Brown and Ricky Roberts: “Every Insult and Indignity: the Life, Genius and Legacy of Major Patrick Ferguson” Explore of the Rifle, the Man and the Legend with Ferguson rifle demo (Bryan and Ricky conclude with a demo)

-Ken Potocki: Francis Marion & South Carolina Currency
+Ken Potocki: Francis Marion and South Carolina Currency

-Fort Watson model constructed & presented by expert Ricky Roberts
+Fort Watson model constructed and presented by expert Ricky Roberts

 Scott Aiken: Marion’s Partisan Campaign – Irregular Warfare (Scott concludes.)